-National Association for the Education of Young Children Standards for Early Childhood Professional Preparation

-STANDARD 1.
-PROMOTING CHILD DEVELOPMENT AND LEARNING

-- 1a: Knowing and understanding young children's characteristics and needs, from birth through age 8. - 1b: Knowing and understanding the multiple influences on early development and learning - 1c: Using developmental knowledge to create healthy, respectful, supportive, and challenging learning environments for young children

-STANDARD 2.
-BUILDING FAMILY AND COMMUNITY RELATIONSHIPS

-- 2a: Knowing about and understanding diverse family and community characteristics - 2b: Supporting and engaging families and communities through respectful, reciprocal relationships - 2c: Involving families and communities in young children's development and learning

-STANDARD 3.
-OBSERVING, DOCUMENTING, AND ASSESSING TO SUPPORT YOUNG CHILDREN AND FAMILIES

-3a: Understanding the goals, benefits, and uses of assessment - including its use in development of appropriate goals, curriculum, and teaching strategies for young children

-3b: Knowing about and using observation, documentation, and other appropriate assessment tools and approaches, including the use of technology in documentation, assessment and data collection.
+National Association for the Education of Young Children Standards for Early Childhood Professional Preparation STANDARD 1.
+PROMOTING CHILD DEVELOPMENT AND LEARNING 1a: Knowing and understanding young children's characteristics and needs, from birth through age 8.
+1b: Knowing and understanding the multiple influences on early development and learning 1c: Using developmental knowledge to create healthy, respectful, supportive, and challenging learning environments for young children STANDARD 2.
+BUILDING FAMILY AND COMMUNITY RELATIONSHIPS 2a: Knowing about and understanding diverse family and community characteristics2b: Supporting and engaging families and communities through respectful, reciprocal relationships2c: Involving families and communities in young children's development and learning STANDARD 3.
+OBSERVING, DOCUMENTING, AND ASSESSING TO SUPPORT YOUNG CHILDREN AND FAMILIES 3a: Understanding the goals, benefits, and uses of assessment - including its use in development of appropriate goals, curriculum, and teaching strategies for young children 3b: Knowing about and using observation, documentation, and other appropriate assessment tools and approaches, including the use of technology in documentation, assessment and data collection.
 3c: Understanding and practicing responsible assessment to promote positive outcomes for each child, including the use of assistive technology for children with disabilities.

-3d: Knowing about assessment partnerships with families and with professional colleagues to build effective learning environments

-STANDARD 4.
-USING DEVELOPMENTALLY EFFECTIVE APPROACHES

-- 4a: Understanding positive relationships and supportive interactions as the foundation of their work with young children - 4b: Knowing and understanding effective strategies and tools for early education, including appropriate uses of technology - 4c: Using a broad repertoire of developmentally appropriate teaching /learning approaches - 4d: Reflecting on own practice to promote positive outcomes for each child

-STANDARD 5.
-USING CONTENT KNOWLEDGE TO BUILD MEANINGFUL CURRICULUM

-5a: Understanding content knowledge and resources in academic disciplines: language and literacy; the arts - music, creative movement, dance, drama, visual arts; mathematics; science, physical activity, physical education, health and safety; and social studies.

-5b: Knowing and using the central concepts, inquiry tools, and structures of content areas or academic disciplines

-5c: Using own knowledge, appropriate early learning standards, and other resources to design, implement, and evaluate developmentally meaningful and challenging curriculum for each child.
+3d: Knowing about assessment partnerships with families and with professional colleagues to build effective learning environments STANDARD 4.
+USING DEVELOPMENTALLY EFFECTIVE APPROACHES 4a: Understanding positive relationships and supportive interactions as the foundation of their work with young children 4b: Knowing and understanding effective strategies and tools for early education, including appropriate uses of technology 4c: Using a broad repertoire of developmentally appropriate teaching /learning approaches 4d: Reflecting on own practice to promote positive outcomes for each child STANDARD 5.
+USING CONTENT KNOWLEDGE TO BUILD MEANINGFUL CURRICULUM 5a: Understanding content knowledge and resources in academic disciplines: language and literacy; the arts - music, creative movement, dance, drama, visual arts; mathematics; science, physical activity, physical education, health and safety; and social studies.
+5b: Knowing and using the central concepts, inquiry tools, and structures of content areas or academic disciplines 5c: Using own knowledge, appropriate early learning standards, and other resources to design, implement, and evaluate developmentally meaningful and challenging curriculum for each child.
 STANDARD 6.
-BECOMING A PROFESSIONAL

-6a: Identifying and involving oneself with the early childhood field

-6b: Knowing about and upholding ethical standards and other early childhood professional guidelines

-6c: Engaging in continuous, collaborative learning to inform practice; using technology effectively with young children, with peers, and as a professional resource.

-6d: Integrating knowledgeable, reflective, and critical perspectives on early education

-6e: Engaging in informed advocacy for young children and the early childhood profession

-STANDARD 7.
-EARLY CHILDHOOD FIELD EXPERIENCES

-7a.
-Opportunities to observe & practice in at least two of the three early childhood age groups (birth-3, 3-5, 5-8)

-7b.
-Opportunities to observe and practice in at least two of the three main types of early education settings (early school grades, child care centers and homes, Head Start programs)

-NAEYC SUPPORTIVE SKILLS

-Supportive Skill #1: Self-assessment and self-advocacy

-Supportive Skill #2: Mastering and applying foundational concepts from general education

-Supportive Skill #3: Written and verbal communication skills

-Supportive Skill #4: Making connections between prior knowledge/experience and new learning

-Supportive Skill #5: Identifying and using professional resources
+BECOMING A PROFESSIONAL 6a: Identifying and involving oneself with the early childhood field 6b: Knowing about and upholding ethical standards and other early childhood professional guidelines 6c: Engaging in continuous, collaborative learning to inform practice; using technology effectively with young children, with peers, and as a professional resource.
+6d: Integrating knowledgeable, reflective, and critical perspectives on early education 6e: Engaging in informed advocacy for young children and the early childhood profession STANDARD 7.
+EARLY CHILDHOOD FIELD EXPERIENCES 7a.
+Opportunities to observe & practice in at least two of the three early childhood age groups (birth-3, 3-5, 5-8) 7b.
+Opportunities to observe and practice in at least two of the three main types of early education settings (early school grades, child care centers and homes, Head Start programs) NAEYC SUPPORTIVE SKILLS Supportive Skill #1: Self-assessment and self-advocacy Supportive Skill #2: Mastering and applying foundational concepts from general education Supportive Skill #3: Written and verbal communication skills Supportive Skill #4: Making connections between prior knowledge/experience and new learning Supportive Skill #5: Identifying and using professional resources National Association for the Education of Young Children, 2011

-Signat cure Date I understand that I must comply with all areas of Program at South Plains College. of the Student Guide as a student in the Child Development I have read the above syllabus for Child Develo pment and understand the requirements.
+□ I have received a copy of the South Plains College Student Guide.
+I understand that I must comply with all areas of the Student Guide as a student in the Child Development/ Early Childhood program at South Plains College. \Box I have reviewed this syllabus and understand the requirements for the course.
+Signature Date